 Websites that are not easily accessible to people with disabilities may be in violation of the Americans with Disabilities Act (ADA).
-We find many of our clients are unaware that ADA applies beyond their physical facilities and offices, but in fact the ADA is now being widely applied to websites so no one is denied access.
-This is especially true in industries like banking or for websites that offer employment opportunities.
+We find many of our clients are unaware that ADA applies beyond their physical facilities and offices, but in fact, the ADA is now being widely applied to websites so no one is denied access.
+This is especially true in industries like banking or websites that offer employment opportunities.

 So anyone who works in digital marketing—especially on website design and development—has to understand accessibility guidelines to ensure compliance.
 Here’s what you need to know: